Looking for things to do in New Orleans? You don’t have to go far!

 Other festivals that provide great entertainment for visitors to the city include the New Orleans Jazz and Heritage Festival, the Voodoo Music & Arts Experience, the French Quarter Festival, and the Oyster Festival.
 For an extensive list of festivals in New Orleans and when they occur, take a look here, and find something that grabs your attention.

-Things to Do in New Orleans – Listen to Jazz Music in its Birthplace
+Listen to Jazz Music in its Birthplace

 At the beginning of the 20th Century, musicians in the city of New Orleans birthed the iconic style that became known as Jazz.
 Jazz music combines influences from European and African music styles, to create something which was innovative and experimental.
 Jazz was a sure hit, with its lively rhythm and feel encapsulating the spirit of the city and its traditions.